This page of the Crew Patches site details the high quality replica patches that I have produced over the last few years.

 This high quality 4" (102mm) patch has been manufactured by AB Emblem, NASA's official patch supplier.

-LM-5, the Apollo 11 Lunar Module "Eagle", was flown by astronauts Neil Armstrong and Buzz Aldrin to of the lunar surface on July 20, 1969.
+LM-5, the Apollo 11 Lunar Module "Eagle", was flown by astronauts Neil Armstrong and Buzz Aldrin to the lunar surface on July 20, 1969.

 This fully embroidered patch is my version of the original Grumman LM-5 decal design shown on the left.